Skip to content

 3. Return human-readable errors via error_result("msg", "specific error") with actionable suggestions in prompt.

-4. Use next-tools in SKILL.md to guide AI agents to follow-up tools (e.g. on-failure: [dcc_diagnostics__screenshot]).
+4. Use next-tools inside sibling tools.yaml declarations to guide AI agents to follow-up tools (e.g. on-failure: [dcc_diagnostics__screenshot]).

 5. Keep tools/list small by using tool groups with default_active=false for power-user features.
 Agents activate groups on demand.